gopitsinghal/reflected-xss-scanner/README.md

 - Detects reflections via unique markers and simple HTML/response analysis.
 - Produces terminal output and an HTML report, with optional JSON report.

-> ⚠️ Use only against applications you are explicitly authorized to test.

 ---

 ## Assumptions